THE SKINNY:

 Associated

-Press Stylebook and Libel Manual (latest edition), Norm Goldstein
+Press Stylebook and Libel Manual (any edition), Norm Goldstein

 (editor), et al, ISBN: 046500489X